-Ms. Jen Bartlett, with Tindale Oliver, gave a Power Point presentation covering the updates to the Bicycle and Pedestrian Master Plan (BPMP) development.
-The Power Point presentation can be provided to anyone who requests it.
-Ms. Bartlett covered the upcoming schedule for approval of the plan, including further committee updates.
-She also covered further comments received since the last update.
-She discussed the Needs Identification Strategy and project sources.
-Ms. Bartlett presented the proposed Safety Needs based on the MPO's existing conditions memo.
-She also discussed areas of high safety concern.
-Ms. Bartlett also covered proposed local road needs and collector/arterial needs, proposed bicycle and pedestrian needs, the proposed evaluation criteria, and the proposed policy concepts.
+Ms. Bartlett, Tindale-Oliver Associates, gave a Power Point presentation covering the updates to the Bicycle and Pedestrian Master Plan (BPMP) development.
+The Power Point presentation can be provided to anyone who requests it and is also available on the MPO website.
+Ms. Bartlett covered the upcoming schedule for the plan including further committee updates.
+She also covered additional public comments received since the last update.
+She discussed the needs identification strategy and sources that had been used to develop draft potential projects.
+Ms. Bartlett presented the safety needs based on the MPO's existing conditions memo and crash data, and discussed areas of high safety concern.
+Ms. Bartlett also covered proposed local road needs, collector/arterial needs, the proposed evaluation criteria, and initial proposed policy concepts.
 Ms. Bartlett covered the plans next steps and then opened the floor for questions and comments from committee members.